Battle of Camlann: Chronicle tradition

 Geoffrey of Monmouth included the Battle of Camlann in his pseudo-historical chronicle Historia Regum Britanniae, written circa 1136.
 Geoffrey's version drew on existing Welsh tradition, but embellished the account with invented details.
 His focus was not on individuals but the 'character of the British nation'.
 In Books X and IX, Arthur goes to war against the Roman leader Lucius Tiberius, leaving his nephew Modredus (Mordred) in charge of Britain.
-In Arthur's absence, Modredus secretly marries Arthur's wife Ganhumara (Guinevere) and takes the throne for himself.
+In Arthur's absence, Modredus secretly marries Arthur's wife Guenhuvara (Guinevere) and takes the throne for himself.
 Arthur returns and his army faces Modredus' at Camblana (the River Camel in Cornwall).
 Many are killed, including Modredus; Arthur is mortally wounded and taken to the Isle of Avalon to recover, passing the crown to his kinsman Constantine.

 Geoffrey's work was highly influential, and was adapted into various other languages, including Wace's Anglo-Norman Roman de Brut (c.
 1155), Layamon's Middle English Brut (early 13th century), and the Welsh Brut y Brenhinedd (mid-13th century).
 Various later works are based fairly closely on Geoffrey, including the Middle English Alliterative Morte Arthure, written around 1400.
-The chronicle tradition typically follows Geoffrey in placing Camlann on the Camel in Cornwall: Wace places it at "Camel, over against the entrance to Cornwall," and Layamon specifies the location as Camelford.
+The chronicle tradition typically follows Geoffrey in placing Camlann on the Camel in Cornwall: Wace places it at "Camel, over against the entrance to Cornwall," and Layamon specifies the location as Camelford, where John Aubrey reports that as signs of the battle "pieces of armour both for horse and man are many times found in digging of the ground" in his Monumenta Britannica (1663–1693).
 In Layamon's telling, only Arthur and his two nameless knights are left alive after the battle.
 Wace wrote: "I neither know who lost, nor who gained that day.
 No man wists the name of overthrower or of overthrown.
 All alike are forgotten, the victor with him who died."